Acomb, North Yorkshire: Economy

 Up to the early years of the 20th century, the main economy of Acomb had been agriculture.
 Several farms, such as Gale Farm, were located in the village.
 The increasing population overspill from York saw this decline to the point where all the farms had disappeared by the latter half of the century.

 Acomb has a small shopping area located around Front Street, Acomb Road (B1224) and some adjacent roads, with free car parking at the local supermarket.
 Businesses are a mixture of traditional local food produce retailers, familiar High Street brands, major banking chains and professional services such as accountants, dentists and architects.

-There are also a number of public houses, cafes, small restaurants and take-away food outlets in the area, plus a number of small and medium-sized enterprises.
+There are also several public houses, cafes, small restaurants and take-away food outlets in the area, plus several small and medium-sized enterprises.
 In July 2006, the closure of the 80-year-old British Sugar plant near Boroughbridge Road meant the loss of 100 jobs and problems for many local farmers.

 Residential homes are a mixture of council estates and private freeholds.
 Provision was made for small shopping areas of four or five stores to be located in the centre of the estates.
 Examples can be found on Beckfield Lane, Cornlands Road, Gale Lane and Foxwood Lane.
 Pubs such as the King William on Barkston Avenue, the White Rose (now demolished) on Cornlands Road and the Beagle on Foxwood Lane can be found near these small estate shops.